What are warts?

 Warts are common, harmless growths of skin that occur in roughly 10 per cent of all children.
 They are caused by a virus called human papillomavirus (HPV).
 Warts are caused by the rapid growth of skin as a result of the virus.
 They are not cancer.

 Normally, warts are found on the top layer of skin (epidermis).
 They may look different depending on what area of the body they are on.
 They can often have small black or dark red spots in the center.
-These spots are very small clotted blood vessels.
+These spots are very small blood vessels.

 Some warts can cause pain and bleeding, especially the plantar type on the bottom of the feet.